 When it comes to courtroom conduct for legal teams, you might think we can all behave ourselves at all times but that’s not always what happens.
-Legal proceedings, including depositions, are filled with emotion.
+Legal proceedings, including depositions and understanding properly the title 24 report, are filled with emotion.
 If the parties are going to court, it’s likely they’ve been trying to settle their dispute and have been unsuccessful.
 For the more serious cases, witnesses likely don’t want to be associated with the events and are not exactly pleased to be pulled into a deposition.
 Take heart.
 We’ve all been involved in highly emotional cases; it’s how we act, and react, that can make the difference in the case.

 Emotions tend to run high when we are running around at the last minute.
 That translates to speeding to appointments whether it’s a golf outing, dinner reservations, or court appearance.
 For you professionally, it means leaving members of your legal team and your clients waiting for you to arrive.
 You may even leave a judge waiting and some aren’t as understanding as others which can get you in a bit of trouble.
 To be punctual, try these hacks: